-VLRS has a number of internal controls already in place which contribute to the mitigation of risks associated with modern slavery.
+VLRS has internal controls already in place which contribute to the mitigation of risks associated with modern slavery.
 Below are some of the key activities carried out by VLRS, some directed at our personnel, aimed at addressing the risk of modern slavery in our business.